 As I mentioned above, this navigation by page identifier continues to perform the materiality of codex and it remains the primary organizational scheme for the entire web bible interface.
 For example, navigating the interface by book, chapter, and verse takes a user to the image of the page that contains the verse selected in the navigation, but does not indicate where the verse is on the page or focus the viewable area on the verse.
 Both of these header navigation options are simply ways of selecting an image of a page based on its order in the codex.
 This navigational section of the interface has no affordance for search, only selection of a page and arrows for navigating linearly through the text, page by page or first and last page.

 The last item in the header of the interface is a “display options” selector, which allows the user to select what content is displayed in the columns below.
 The selector does not affect positioning on the page, but operates as a set of on/off switches that show or hide the manuscript image, the detailed physical description, the transcription, and the translation.
 The image, the translation, and the transcription can each be displayed alone on the page or in any combination, giving the user an ability to focus on just one aspect of the interface at a time or in concert.
-If only one of these items are selected, that block fills the entire width of the page, effectively making the page a singular column in format.
+If only one of these items are selected, that block fills the entire width of the page, effectively making the page a singular column.
 When the image is displayed with one of the other blocks, it fills the left column of the page, which is approximately 25% larger than the right column.
 Again, the size and position of the image block suggests the priority and prominence of the digital image.
 The transcription and translation blocks fill the right column of the page when enabled, with the transcription above the translation.
 The transcription block is approximately twice the height of the one containing the translation, which can be an indicator of the heightened value of the transcription with respect to the translation in this bible interface.
 The user has no control of the size or position of these blocks when enabled together.

 The physical description of the manuscript can only be displayed in the right column alongside the image of the manuscript page and if turned on, the transcription and translation blocks are hidden automatically and disabled.
 Given the two column design of the web interface and the rich amount of data provided in the physical description block, these limits make sense.
 As the small info box, indicated by a small lowercase “i” in the top left corner of each of the content blocks available on the page, suggests, the physical description has many items that are linked to specific locations on the image of the manuscript page.
+When a user clicks on a linked location item in the physical description, that region of the manuscript image is highlighted with a red box.
 This linkability makes it useful to require the image to display alongside the physical description, even though both blocks can still be engaged on their own.